 The L3Harris selection process is as follows:

-- Providing your application passes our screening process you will then be invited to a one-day selection event, either remotely (Monday, Tuesday, Thurs, Friday), or in-person (Wednesday) at our London Training Centre located near Gatwick Airport.
+- Providing your application passes our screening process you will then be invited to a one-day selection event, either remotely (Monday, Tuesday, Thursday, Friday), or in-person (Wednesday) at our London Training Centre located near Gatwick Airport

 Once through selection, you will embark on the initial phase of flight training known as ground school.
 You will meet your fellow coursemates at one of our approved training locations and complete your classroom and computer-based Theoretical Knowledge training as part of your training to become a pilot.

-Often the most exciting stage of the course, you will take to the skies, learning to fly single-engine piston aircraft at one of our global training centres.
-The exact aircraft, location and duration of this phase will depend on your programme.
+Often the most exciting stage of becoming a pilot, you will take to the skies, learning to fly single-engine piston aircraft at one of our global training centres, such as Orlando, Florida.
+The exact aircraft, location and duration of this phase of commercial pilot training will depend on your programme.

 The content of this training will depend on the course you have chosen but will involve single and multi-engine aircraft and assessments in our Full Flight Simulators.